-Martin Storath and Michael Unser were supported by the European Research Council under the European Union's Seventh Framework Programme (FP7/2007-2013) / ERC grant agreement no.~267439.
-Andreas Weinmann was supported by the Helmholtz Association within the young investigator group VH-NG-526.
+Martin Storath and Michael Unser are supported by the European Research Council under the European Union's Seventh Framework Programme (FP7/2007-2013) / ERC grant agreement no.~267439.
+Andreas Weinmann is supported by the Helmholtz Association within the young investigator group VH-NG-526.
 Martin Storath and Andreas Weinmann acknowledge the support by the DFG scientific network Mathematical Methods in Magnetic Particle Imaging.

 { }